Mail-in voting begins as North Carolina sends out ballots; Dems lead big in absentee requests

 Ballots requested in first wave largely came from Democratic and independent voters

-Mail-in voting begins Friday, as North Carolina becomes the first state to send out ballots for the 2020 election.
+Mail-in voting begins Friday, as North Carolina becomes the first state to send out ballots for the 2020 presidential election.

 The state is expected to send more than 600,000 ballots to voters in response to an unprecedented spike in requests as some voters look to avoid physically going to the polls amid the coronavirus pandemic.